YarelisAcevedo/yarelisacevedo.github.io/index.md

 # About Me

-My name is **Yarelis Danixa Acevedo Rios**, an undergrad in the Physics Department at the University of Puerto Rico, Mayaguez.
+My name is **Yarelis Danixa Acevedo Rios**, a Laboratory Technician|Research Technician 2 at the Outer Tracker, CMS group of Brown University.
+I completed my undergrad in the Physics Department at the University of Puerto Rico, Mayaguez.
 I'm passionate about designing, building, and programming machinery for experimentation.
 I have strong qualitative and analytical skills to conduct independent research.
 I speak English and Spanish fluently.

 <hr>